dotnet/Nerdbank.GitVersioning/readme.md

 1. Prioritize absolute build reproducibility.
 Every single commit can be built and produce a unique version.
 2. No dependency on tags.
 Tags can be added to existing commits at any time.
 Clones may not fetch tags.
 No dependency on tags means better build reproducibility.
 3. No dependency on branch names.
 Branches come and go, and a commit may belong to any number of branches.
 Regardless of the branch HEAD may be attached to, the build should be identical.
-4. The computed version information is based on an author-defined major.minor version and unstable tag, plus a shortened git commit ID.
+4. The computed version information is based on an author-defined major.minor version and an optional unstable tag, plus a shortened git commit ID.

 ## Installation